-Choose your favorite sugar cookies recipe, or use the one I use from Bon Appetit.
+Choose your favorite sugar cookies recipe for these 4th of July cookies, or use the one I use from Bon Appetit.
 I find it is reliable, delicious and very easy.

-N&N Tip: Use sandwich ziplock bags with a corner cut out and insert your pastry tips in the end.
+N&N Tip: To decorate your 4th of July Cookies, use sandwich ziplock bags with a corner cut out and insert your pastry tips in the end.

 I flood my cookies with the white icing and then draw bulls eyes with red, blue and a combination of both.
 I used a #2 and and #3 tip for my two different color icings.
 If I had two #2 tips I would have used them for both colors as I think the #3 is just a tad too big.